dawnbirth/easy-add-thumbnail/readme.txt

 Checks if you defined the post thumbnail, and if not it sets the thumbnail to the first uploaded image for that post.
 So easy like that...

-It does his job dinamically, so the thumbnails are defined only when needed.
+It does his job dinamically, so the thumbnails are sets only when needed to show them in the frontend.
+This means that the thumbnail is set (only first time) when a visitor loads the page where it needs to be shown.

 No options page to setup, simply install and activate.